wp-plugins/amazon-auto-links/readme.txt

 4. **Widget Sample**

 == Changelog ==

+= 2.0.3.1b =
+* Fixed: an issue that some outputs broke html tags due to unescaped characters.
+* Fixed: a bug that search units did not return results with the correct item count.

 = 2.0.3 - 12/20/2013 =
 * Added: the `Similarity Look-up` unit type which allows to display similar products by ASIN.